bunsanweb/anatta-engine/examples/readme.md

 ## `usefusion` example

-The [`usefusion` example](usefusion) is an example for DOM based builin tiny template engine: ["fusion"](../shared/contrib/fusion.js).
+The [`usefusion` example](usefusion) is an example for DOM based builtin tiny template engine: ["fusion"](../shared/contrib/fusion.js).
 The mapping data of the "fusion" is just "metadata" based objects (`Entity`/`Link`) in the `Engine`.

-- How to apply inner pbjects and DOM tree simply
+- How to apply inner objects and DOM tree simply